Palletized Load System: History

+In August 2024 Oshkosh Defense LLC announced that U.S. Army Contracting Command – Detroit Arsenal (ACC-DTA) had awarded the company a five-year, Fixed Price with Economic Price Adjustment Requirements contract for the Family of Heavy Tactical Vehicles (FHTV) V (5) program.
+Based on evaluated quantities, the requirements-type contract is estimated at $1.54 billion and allows Oshkosh to continue delivering new and recapitalized trucks and associated trailers into 2031.
+The Army was able to purchase under FHTV 5 from August 2024.
+The first known purchase under FHTV 5 was announced in April 2025, this $95 million order calling for an undisclosed quantity of autonomy-ready Palletized Load Systems A2.
+It was not stated if these PLS A2 formed part of the Expedient Leader Follower (ExLF) program.

 Reset and Recapitalization: Reset and Recapitalization are formal U.S. Army programs that refurbish and return equipment to service in as new condition.

 Since the award of two separate contracts in 2004, Oshkosh (in addition to HEMTTS and HETs) has rebuilt/overhauled service-worn PLS trucks to new build standard under the Reset and Recapitalization programs.
 The completed vehicles are stripped to the chassis frame rails from the process and are returned to service in zero miles/zero hours condition and with a new vehicle warranty.
 The Reset process returns trucks to original build standard (for example PLSA0 to PLSA0), with the exception of certain safety-related items.
 Recapitalized vehicles are completely rebuilt to meet the current build standard specifications and at a cost to the US DoD per vehicle of about 75% of new build (for example PLSA0 to PLSA1).
 The first A0 PLS were Recap’d to A1 standard in March 2012.
-In addition to Reset and Recap, Oshkosh has also refurbished PLS through the Theatre-Provided Equipment Refurbishment (TPER) programme.
+In addition to Reset and Recap, Oshkosh has also refurbished PLS through the Theatre-Provided Equipment Refurbishment (TPER) program.